MiloszD-repo/Robotics_Portfolio/work_projects/Dual_Robot_casing_loading_cell/README.md

 ## Outcome

 The project demonstrated a highly automated and reliable workflow for casing handling with excellent performance and a clear path toward achieving near-100% completion rates in the full-scale product.
 The development involved extensive prototyping, system integration, and iterative testing across both mechanical and software domains.

+The results validated the feasibility of fully automating a previously manual task, offering significant efficiency and operator-safety benefits for the final product version.